-When your DIY chalk paint mixture is complete, whether it’s latex or acrylic, be sure to test it on a scrap piece of material similar to the one you’ll be using for the final project.
+When your DIY chalk paint mixture is complete, whether it’s latex or acrylic, be sure to test it on a smooth surface, similar to the one you’ll be using for the final project.
 Let it dry, and adjust the paint if needed.

-Once you have perfected the paint, begin applying it in thin layers, letting each layer dry completely before moving on to the next one.
+Once you have perfected the paint, begin applying your first coat in thin layers, letting it dry completely (about 24 hours) before moving on to the second coat.
 It is not recommended to exceed four layers of paint if you can manage it.

-Once you have applied all the layers of paint you want, it’s time to finish it.
-While you don’t have to do this step at all, it’s often a good idea because it can both add a bit more personality to your project, and potentially make the paint last longer.
+Once you have applied all the layers of paint you want, it’s time to a top coat.
+While you don’t have to do this step at all, it’s often a good idea because it can add durability to your project, making the paint last longer.

 Distressing an finishing

-There are two common ways of finishing a DIY chalk paint project: Distressing it or sealing it with polyacrylic or wax.
+There are two common ways of finishing a DIY chalk paint project: Distressing it or sealing it with polycrylic or wax.